bosh-rebels/kafka-elk-spike/README.md

 Before you see the log entries generated before you have to configure an index pattern in kibana.
 Make sure you configure it with these two options:
 * Index name or pattern: payment-*
 * Time-field name: @timestamp

+## Transforming message from one format to another